EDUCATION DIRECTORY

 International Migration and Ethnic Relations I

-IM101E, 30 credits (COMPULSORY)
+IM101E, 30 credits (Compulsory)

 Main field of study: International Migration and Ethnic Relations